jbloewencolon/Steam-Game-Review-Sentiment-Analysis/README.md

 # Step 2: Data Preparation

 To begin our data preparation, we dropped all non-English reviews, unnecessary columns, and NaNs.
 We then lemmatized and tokenized the text so that our models would have a smoother time gleaning information from the data.
-We created new columns for length of review (small, medium, large, extra large) and a new binary column depicting above or below-average playtime.
+We created new columns for length of review (small, medium, large, extra large) to check on the spread of review length for our data set (which came out fairly equitable!) and a new column depicting low, average, or high playtime as our target variable.
 Finally, we created a pipeline to streamline our model production going forward and split the data into training and test sets.

 # Step 3: Data Modeling